Quick Navigation

 Growling

-Anxiety and distress are the most common causes of the growling noise by a guinea pig.
+Anxiety and distress are the most common causes of why guinea pigs growl.

 If you see your guinea pig growling, a few pats by your gentle hands will make it calm and relaxed.